 The Harvest and Winemaking

-The grapes were picked in separate batches during April, the aim being to produce a spectrum of very ripe but zesty aromas and flavours in the finished wine.
+The grapes were picked in separate batches during April, the aim being to produce a spectrum of ripe yet zesty aromas and flavours in the finished wine.
 After gentle pressing of the berries, the juice was fermented in stainless steel tanks at cool temperatures to help the wine express its varietal purity.
 It was subsequently kept on its natural yeast deposit (sur lie) for a short while before bottling, in order to help fill out the mid-palate and add extra complexity.

 Wine in moderation is a natural health food.